When you've climbed a flight of stairs, it's rather common to wonder about the number of steps you've covered.

-The depth of landing required also limits the length of a flight of stairs as only the length after accommodating the landing is available for stairs.
+It also limits the length of a flight of stairs as only the length after accommodating the landing is available for stairs.

 The number of steps you should have in your home or building should be based on the space available and your ceiling height.

-For obtaining permits and reasons of safety, you also need to comply with the residential code requirements insisted by your local approving authority.
+For obtaining permits and reasons of safety, you also need to comply with the residential code requirements insisted on by your local approving authority.

 The standards in the building codes have been arrived upon through years of research and revisions.